Five years ago the answer to the question – will my phone work in Costa Rica? – was just a simple no.

 Sprint is the only major carrier we’ve found that offers their customers a plan in Costa Rica without extra charges.
 You must sign up in advance for the “Open World” program which includes unlimited talk and text plus 1 GB of data.

 **Please Note: Full service plans are usually available at a discount.
-For example we recently signed up for T-mobile at $35 (plus $8.65 taxes) per month for unlimited talk & text, unlimited free video and music streaming data, and an additional 6 Gigs of data for other applications (unused data each month rolls over).
-The plan works internationally partnering with ICE/Kolbi which has by far the best coverage of the networks in Costa Rica.
+For example we recently signed up for T-mobile at $35 (plus $8.65 taxes) per month for unlimited data, talk & text, unlimited free video and music streaming data – at home and internationally.
+That’s unlimited everything everywhere for about $1 a day…in Costa Rica the main partner is ICE/Kolbi which has by far the best coverage of the networks in Costa Rica but our T-mobile plan also roams for free if one of the other providers has better signal.

 *Please Note: Just because you sign up for a plan doesn’t automatically mean your phone will work.